 On August 22, 2016 the Company announced the completion of the sale of its Segilola Gold Project in Nigeria to Thor, a TSX-V listed company, for total consideration of \$8.5M, including \$3.0M consideration upfront, including \$1.5M in cash and \$1.5M in Thor listed shares.
-An additional \$2M cash payment and a capped royalty on the Segilola Gold Project of \$3.5M was included as part of the consideration for the sale, but has not yet been received.
+The listed shares are still held and as at the September 30, 2017 had a fair market value on RTG's balance sheet of \$3.1M.
+An additional \$2.0M cash payment and a capped royalty on the Segilola Gold Project of \$3.5M was included as part of the consideration for the sale; however, has not yet been received as it is not due yet.